 Meanwhile, in rural areas, people without access to housing tend to couch-surf or sleep in their cars rather than on the street, making the issue of underhousing “invisible,” as Fay points out, and therefore hard to address.

 The organisation eventually plans to build a two-storey, 16-unit apartment building.
-The community bonds they’re selling won’t directly fund this project, but they will help them get there: “I call it a ‘so-that’” fund,” Jody says.
-“We are doing this community bond raise so that we will put ourselves in a position financially to build more houses within the next five years.”
+The community bond capital won’t directly fund this project, but it will help them get there: “I call it a ‘so-that’” fund,” Jody says.
+“We [did] this community bond raise so that we will put ourselves in a position financially to build more houses within the next five years.”

-The $850,000 target will help Places for People refinance the properties they currently own and consolidate their assets — making it easier to act fast when new properties become available.
+Specifically, the $850,000 will help Places for People refinance the properties they currently own and consolidate their assets — making it easier to act fast when new properties become available.

 Step 1: Learn

-From the beginning, Jody and Fay knew they’d have community support if they were to launch a community bond campaign.
+From the beginning, Jody and Fay knew their community would be on board with the idea of community bonds, because it was already supporting their work in tangible ways.
 “That was part of the model right from the giddy up,” Fay says: all Places for People mortgages have been held by people who live in the Haliburton community.

 This kind of support for one’s neighbour is baked into the culture in Haliburton, both Fay and Jody agree.
 “It’s doing for the community what parents do for their children, grandparents do for their grandchildren, friends do for friends,” Fay says.
 “This is just the same thing happening at the next level.
 The idea of going to community bonds was just a really natural next step.”